 This is why we decided to do something different with our EDD Bookings plugin.
 We’re in the process of a complete re-write from scratch.
-Version 2.2 is still available as of today and being maintained, but we realised that the approach taken in its initial creation wouldn’t last very long.
+Version 2.2 is still available today and is maintained, but we realized that the approach taken in its initial creation wouldn’t last very long.
 We were heading down a dead end that would kill the product.

-We were faced with two choices; we could either limit the user in what they can do, or not be able to offer certain functionality.
-We took a third option in re-starting the plugin from step one.
+We were faced with two choices; we could either limit the user in what they can do or not be able to offer certain functionality.
+We took the third option in re-starting the plugin from step one.